dram/trealla/docs/FEATURES.md

 assertions.
 It also represents a unit of locking for updates.

 	:-module(+Name).
-	:-module(+Name,+ExportList).			% Specify public list
 	:-export(+PublicList).					% Specify public list

-The *module* directive can specify a list of exported (public) predicates, or they can be specified with the dedicated *export* directive.
 The public list elements take the form Functor/Arity.
-The *module* directive will also look for a NAME.conf JSON file in the current directory where 'NAME' is the module name.
+The *module* directive will also look for a NAME.conf JSON file in the current directory where *NAME* is the module name.
 This config file defines name/value pairs in the module namespace that will override any explicit defines (that can set default values) thus:

 	:-define(Name,Value).